The number of questions that can be asked by Human Resources, the hiring manager, and other interviewers is limitless.

 When you do answer, provide a salary range rather than a specific number, and indicate that it is variable depending on the benefits they offer.
 Be sure you are comfortable with a salary at the bottom of this range.

-Answering Questions About Them:
+Best Interview Answers for Questions About Them:

 This is a key indicator of how interested you really are in the employer and the job.
 The answer to this question has two aspects: